Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 Instrumental research methods

-To fix violations in the activity of the myocardium, a special apparatus is used - a Holter monitor.
-It is fixed on the patient's belt or shoulder, and the device takes readings for a full day.
-For a more accurate study, the patient should keep a diary of observation of well-being.
+To record disturbances in myocardial activity, a special device is used - a Holter monitor.
+It is attached to the patient’s belt or shoulder, and the device takes readings for a full day.
+For a more accurate study, the patient should keep a diary of monitoring his well-being.

-• catch heart interruptions.
+• catch heart beats.

 Left ventriculography is performed at the same time as coronary angiography.
-This method is also used to clarify the indications for surgery.
+This method is also used to clarify indications for surgery.

 • drug therapy;